Andrew081222/html-css-basics/README.md

 # html-css-basics
 Hi guys!
 I'm learning html and css.
-This repository will be trated as a set of collections for different exercises and project.
+This repository will be treated as a set of collections for different exercises (Provided by SuperSimple Dev) and projects.